dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/codegen/index.md

 ### What are the "Web Sites" Templates

-The "Web Sites" templates (i.e. **EF 5.x DbContext Generator for C\# Web Sites**) are for use in Web Site projects created via **File -&gt; New -&gt; Web Site...**.
+The "Web Sites" templates (for example, **EF 5.x DbContext Generator for C\# Web Sites**) are for use in Web Site projects created via **File -&gt; New -&gt; Web Site...**.
 These are different from Web Applications, created via **File -&gt; New -&gt; Project...**, which use the standard templates.
 We provide separate templates because the item template system in Visual Studio requires them.

 ## Using a Template